forcedotcom/source-deploy-retrieve/HANDBOOK.md

 ### The conversion pipeline

 When `convert` is called, the method prepares the inputs for setting up the conversion pipeline.
 The pipeline consists of chaining three custom NodeJS stream, one for each stage of the copy operation.
 To more deeply understand what is happening in the conversion process, it’s recommended to familiarize yourself with streaming concepts and the NodeJS API.
 See [Stream NodeJS documentation](https://nodejs.org/api/stream.html) and [Understanding Streams in NodeJS](https://nodesource.com/blog/understanding-streams-in-nodejs/).

-#### ComponentReader

-The reader is fairly simple, it takes a collection of source components and implements the stream API to push them out one-by-one.

-🧽 _When this aspect of the library was first written,_ `Readable.from(iterable)` _was not yet available.
-This simple API could probably replace the_ `ComponentReader`_._

 #### ComponentConverter